makerscraft/launch-kit/application/README.md

   - **_From_ INTERVIEW _to_ CODECADEMY:** after the interview, if you feel that the candidate is a good fit, ask him to complete the Ruby track on Codecademy in 9/10 hours (max!). **Drag & drop** his card in the CODECADEMY list.
 This will **automatically** send him an email with all the instructions.
 This email asks for his Codecademy username.
 Then, our home-made bot can automatically check his score every day and detect when the candidate is done with the ruby track.

-  - **_From_ INTERVIEW _to_ NO GO:** If the candidate doesn't fit, the card goes to NO GO.
+  - **_From_ INTERVIEW _to_ NO GO:** If the candidate doesn't fit, move the card to NO GO.

-  - **_From_ INTERVIEW _to_ LEAD FUTUR:** If the candidate fits and wants, but can't (agenda difficulties, family troubles ...) the card goes to LEAD FUTUR.
+  - **_From_ INTERVIEW _to_ LEAD FUTUR:** If the candidate fits and wants, but can't (too short notice, family troubles ...) move the card to LEAD FUTUR.

 - **CODECADEMY:** the card stays in this list until the candidate has finished the Ruby track.
 When he does, thanks to the bot, a green label appears on his card.
 If it's green, it's ready to go!
 You can **drag & drop** the candidate card from the CODECADEMY to the CONTRACT list and send him the contract.
-We use [HelloSign](https://www.hellosign.com/) for eSignatures.
-For the first batch, it's overkill to plug HelloSign so you'll have to send the contract by mail.
-We'll help you plug HelloSign from batch #2.
+We use [HelloSign](https://www.hellosign.com/) for e-signatures in Paris.
+For your first batch, it's a bit overkill to plug HelloSign so you will have to send the contract manually by mail.
+We'll plug HelloSign starting with batch #2.

 ![codecademy list](images/codecademy.png)

 - **CONTRACT:** the card stays in this list until the contract is signed.

-  - **_From_ CONTRACT _to_ DEPOSIT:** When the contract is signed, you click on the blue label inside the card (signed contract) and you **drag & drop** the card from CONTRAT to ACOMPTE.
-You can now send your IBAN and ask for the deposit (1/3 in Paris but it depends on the local legislation).
+  - **_From_ CONTRACT _to_ DEPOSIT:** When the contract is signed, click on the blue label inside the card (signed contract) and  **drag & drop** the card from CONTRACT to DEPOSIT.
+You can now send your IBAN and ask for the deposit (1/3 in Paris but it depends on local legislation).

 - **DEPOSIT:** the card stays in this list until you receive the deposit.

   - **_From_ DEPOSIT _to_ GO:** when you receive the payment you can **drag & drop** the card in the GO list.

-- **GO:** Well, this is it!!!
+- **GO:** Well, this is it!

 - **LEAD FUTUR:** people you should recontact later.

 - **NO GO:** people you shouldn't recontact later...

 _Important_: our billing solution is [Zoho Books](https://books.zoho.com).
-It's great and you should use it, but as for HelloSign, we'll implement it to improve the automation after batch #1.
+It's great and you should use it, but as for HelloSign, we will plug it to improve the automation starting with batch #2.

 ## Running the interview